-- 1. Select one method of Valuing Market or Non-Market Goods from Chapter 9, 12, 13, 14 and 15. - 2.
-Find one paper from "international" scientific journals from any research fields to use your selected method. - 3.
-Explain the paper by powerpoint.
+- 1. Select one method of Valuing Market or Non-Market Goods from Chapter 9, 13, 14, 15 and 16. - 2.
+Find one paper from any international scientific journals (should not be a conference paper) from any research fields in using the selected method. - 3.
+Explain your selected paper by presentation software.

-English presentation (8 mins) and discussion (about 5 mins) for each.
+Presentation (7 mins) and discussion (5 mins) for each.

-Presentation Report Submission
+Report Submission

-Deadline: Not Decided Yet
+Deadline:

-Summarize 3 to 4 pages report and submit me by email as PDF file. (hanaoka@ide.titech.ac.jp):
+Summarize 4 pages report and submit by email to my secretary, Ms Hattori. (hattori.n.ad@m.titech.ac.jp):

-- 1) Reasons to select this paper. - Advantages and disadvantages of your selected method in the context of the selected topic.
-Discuss whether other methods are possible to apply for the selected topic. - 3) Respond some questions if you need. - 4) Impression (comments, requests, etc) of this course.
+- 1) Reasons to select this paper. - 2) Advantages and disadvantages of your selected method in the context of your selected topic.
+Discuss whether other methods are possible to apply for the selected topic. - 3) Respond some questions by me if you need. - 4) Impression (comments, requests, etc) of this course.